mongodb/docs/source/includes/setting-moveparanoia.rst

-During chunk migrations, |move-paranoia-opt| forces the :program:`mongod` instances to save all documents migrated from this shard in the ``moveChunk`` directory of the :setting:`dbpath`.
+During chunk migrations, |move-paranoia-opt| forces the :binary:`~bin.mongod` instances to save all documents migrated from this shard in the ``moveChunk`` directory of the :setting:`dbpath`.
 MongoDB does not delete data from this directory.